trbaker/GIStandards/overview.md

 ### FINDINGS
-Fifty states' (and one district's) findings are generated and posted on this site, https://trbaker.github.com/GIStandards  These state reports each contain:
+Fifty states' (and one district's) findings were generated and posted on this site, https://trbaker.github.com/GIStandards  These state reports each contain:
 -	Total geospatial keywords found in five standards areas
 -	A “comparable score” (basically the total geospatial keywords divided by all words in the standards)
 -	A count of geospatial keywords (and comparable scores) by subject area
 -	Link to the digital archive of the machine-readable standards
 -	A reference to the document, page, and character position where keywords were found.
 The keyword is also presented with a fixed number of words before and after it to provide context.

 Each of five subject areas uses the selected geospatial keywords in multiple states – ranging from approximately two dozen states with geospatial language in science standards to nearly four dozen states with geospatial language in the social studies standards.
-Geospatial keywords were surprisingly robust in both math and English (ELA) although the vast majority can be attributed to the use of the word, “spatial”.
+Geospatial keywords were found in both math and English (ELA) although the vast majority can be attributed to the use of the word, “spatial”.

 <a href="plots/fig1.png"><img align="center" border=0 src="plots/fig1.png" width="500"></a>

 The keyword "spatial" accounts for about 50% of all keywords found.
 While "spatial" is a general term, often used interchangeably with locational or geographical, it alone does not rise to the level of specificity of "geospatial", "GIS", or even "geographic analysis".
-Use in various standards, "spatial" is often used with "temporal" (especially in science) to underscore the relevance of time and space in data.
+Used in various standards, "spatial" is often used with "temporal" (especially in science) to underscore the relevance of time and space in data.
 For these reasons, it's worth reconsidering figure 1 with "spatial" removed from findings.

 <a href="plots/fig2.png"><img align="center" border=0 src="plots/fig2.png" width="500"></a>